How to watch the Lyrid meteor shower this weekend

 When is the Lyrid meteor shower?

 In 2018, the best time to view the Lyrid meteor shower is after midnight in the early morning of Earth Day, April 22, according to AccuWeather.
-At the shower's peak, viewers can expect between 15 and 20 meteors.
+At the shower's peak, viewers can expect between 15 and 20 meteors per hour.

 How can I watch the Lyrid meteor shower?